Comunitea/external_ecommerce_modules/ecommerce_base/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module contains modules dependencies for a basic installation of an e-commerce website.
+This module contains some custom features for a basic installation of an e-commerce website.

-Also include some custom features than can see below.

 **Table of contents**